 The city is the gateway to the Great Sand Dunes National Park and Preserve and many people stay there when visiting the US national park.
-It’s evident for local breweries and farm-to-table cuisine.
+It is also a fantastic place for local breweries and farm-to-table cuisine!

 Georgetown was established in 1869 during the Pike’s Peak Gold Rush by two brothers, George and David Griffith, prospectors from Kentucky.

 The historic CO town is situated high in the Rocky Mountains, near the upper end of the valley of Clear Creek.
 It was the center of the mining industry and grew rapidly after the discovery of silver.